Retiring in Temple, Texas: Why More Seniors Are Choosing Central Texas for Retirement

 Throughout the year, Temple hosts numerous family-friendly and community events, from food festivals to craft fairs.
 Residents often attend gatherings like the Amy’s Attic Self Storage Craft Festival, which brings together local artists and supports Habitat for Humanity.
 These events allow new residents to meet others, volunteer, and strengthen community ties.

-Outdoor enthusiasts enjoy Temple’s proximity to Belton Lake and Miller Springs Nature Center, where fishing, kayaking, and hiking are year-round activities.
+Outdoor enthusiasts enjoy Temple’s proximity to Belton Lake and Miller Springs Nature Center, where fishing, kayaking, hiking, and boating are year-round activities.
 With the area’s mild climate, staying active outdoors becomes an easy and enjoyable part of daily life.

 Mild Texas Climate